Web3Zero/Week-1-Homework/README.md

 By completion of the project the site should be more visible to search engines such as Google.

+Refactoring updates made:
+- Changed the Title to the company name.
+- Added <header>, <main>, <footer> semanticv HTML elements.
+- Added alt descriptions to the images.
+-

 Acceptance Criteria
 GIVEN a webpage meets accessibility standards
 WHEN I view the source code